alpha-z-relative Renyi entropies: Limiting case and

 \section{Limiting case $\alpha\to1$ and $z\to 0$}

 In this section, we derive a closed form expression for the limit of $D_{\alpha,z}$ as $z$ tends to 0.
-The most interesting point to calculate this is the point $(\alpha,z)=(1,0)$ because that is the only point on the $\alpha$-axis where the Order Axiom is satisfied.
-It turns out that, in this limit, $D_{\alpha,z}$ is discontinuous in $\alpha$ at that point and we will have to be careful how the limit $z\to 0$ is taken.
+The most interesting point to calculate this is when $\alpha=1$ because that is the only value where the Order Axiom remains satisfied as $z$ goes to 0, even though DPI no longer holds.
+It turns out that $\lim_{z\to0}D_{\alpha,z}$ is discontinuous in $\alpha$ at $\alpha=1$ and we will have to be careful how the limit $z\to 0$ is taken.
 What we will consider is the limit $\alpha\to 1$ of $D_{\alpha,r(\alpha-1)}$, with fixed $r$, i.e.\ the limit along straight lines passing through the point $(1,0)$ and with slope $r$.
 This choice is particularly convenient since for $r=-1$ we recover the limit $\lim_{\alpha\to 1} \widehat D_\alpha$.

 As we assume $\supp\rho\subseteq\supp\sigma$ throughout, there is no loss of generality in only considering $\sigma>0$; that is, all matrices will be restricted to the subspace $\supp\sigma$. \begin{lemma} For $\sigma>0$, and $r$ a non-zero finite real number,